| Belly

 and longing provides a key to understanding the soul, the aspirations,

+and the disappointments of the Arab world."
 Although it is strictly fiction and based on conjecture, it nevertheless

 is based on fact and therefore offers a very true and personal accounting